fijcj/term3-assignment/README.md

 I used this to prove that my pseudocode worked as intended.

+If you read the code and understand c++ then you'll see that I could have optimized this code to like, 1/8 of the RAM that it already uses with bitwise operators but this is supposed to be a proof of concept for my pseudocode, not a world recording breaking program

 # HOW TO TEST

 I'm assuming you're a teacher so you're probably on Windows 10 with English as its main language